octokit/octokit.js/README.md

 });
 ```

-If you are writing a module that uses `Octokit` and is designed to be used by other people, you should ensure that consumers can provide an alternative agent for your `Octokit` or as a paramater to specific calls such as:
+If you are writing a module that uses `Octokit` and is designed to be used by other people, you should ensure that consumers can provide an alternative agent for your `Octokit` or as a parameter to specific calls such as:

 ```js
 octokit.rest.repos.get({